Winston-Lin/dziganto.github.io/_posts/2018-3-8-From-Zero-to-Spark-Cluster-in-Under-Ten-Minutes.md

 ## Prerequisites
 1. You have an AWS account.
 2. You have Chrome or Firefox
-3. Basic familiarity with Python and the command line.
+3. You have basic familiarity with the command line.
+4. You have basic familiarity with Python.
+(Optional)

 ## Foxy Proxy Setup
 1. In Chrome or Firefox, add the **FoxyProxy** extension.